FionaWright/CherryPip/README.md

 - GGX and WIP(Beckmann) NDFs, Schlick Fresnel, Smith and V-Cavity Geometry Masking
 - WIP: Importance Sampling using the distribution of visible normals (VNDF)
 - Glass materials supported
-- Environment maps with support for Panoramic and Octohedral Equal-Area (Rotatable at runtime!)
+- Environment maps with support for Panoramic and Octohedral Equal-Area (Rotatable at runtime)
 - Directional lighting + GPU max parallel search on the EA Environment Map to set automatically direction to where luminance is highest
-- Denoising (Box, Gaussian, Median, Edge-Avoiding A-Trous) using deferred GBuffer pre-pass
+- Denoising (Box, Gaussian, Median, Edge-Avoiding A-Trous) using GBuffer pre-pass

 #### Debug Tools
 - Readback debug system that allows you to find selected pixel value or collect data every frame